julianrosen/julianrosen.github.io/index.md

 ---
 # About

-I am a mathematician turned data scientist.
-I work as a senior research scientist on the machine learning team at [Upstart](https://www.upstart.com/).
+Mathematician turned data scientist.
+I am employed as a senior research scientist on the machine learning team at [Upstart](https://www.upstart.com/), where I work on predictive models in the consumer lending space.

-In my previous life I was an academic, doing research in pure math (which I still continue to a limited extent).
-My research is mainly in number theory and arithmetic algebraic geometry, though I like to think about lots of other kinds of math as well.
+In a previous life I was an academic, doing research in pure math (which I still continue to an extent).
+My research is mainly in number theory and arithmetic algebraic geometry, though I also enjoy thinking about other kinds of math.
 I am particularly interested in motives and motivic Galois theory.

 ---
 # Contact information